ClixsyDev/starter-theme/README.md

     - https://laravel-mix.com/docs/6.0/browsersync
 - Before pushing to git you need to compile assets for production with: `npx mix --production`

+These are the linting scripts:

+- `npm run lint` is for running javascript eslint
+- `npm run stylelint` is for running the css stylelint

 ### CSS

-The setup inlcudes Tailwind CSS and that is what needs to be used for the styles:
+The setup includes Tailwind CSS and that is what needs to be used for the styles:

 - https://tailwindcss.com/docs/container